bids-standard/bids-specification/src/99-appendices/09-entities.md

 the spatial reference to which a file has been aligned (for MRI data).
 The space label needs to be taken from the list in Appendix VIII.

+For EEG/MEG/iEEG data, this entity can be applied to raw data, but for other data types, it is restricted to derivative data.

 ## split

 Full name: Split